Tags Properties and Usage Overview

-Tags are string based identifiers that can be used to associate keywords (metadata) with your cache items.
-You can mark your data with these keywords and later retrieve or remove your cache items with the help of these marks.
-For instance in a store's product information library, the user wants to categorize the products according to the date of manufacture, price-range and country of production.
+Tags are string-based identifiers that can be used to associate keywords (metadata) with your cache items.
+You can mark your data with these keywords and later retrieve or remove your cache items with the help of these keyword(s).
+For instance, in a store's product information library, the user wants to categorize the products according to the Date of Manufacture and Country of Production.
 All these keywords depict information based on which the products can be categorized.

 Why to Use Tags

 Using tags can help the user associate keywords with cache items so the user can easily access the relevant data.
 The advantages of using tags include providing the user with a high level of relevance with the particular type.
-Moreover the tagged data makes it easier for the user to locate the bookmarked data which improves efficiency, reduces time consumption and reduces network trips which makes it cost-effective.
-Its a helpful approach if the user wants to organize data.
+Moreover, the tagged data makes it easier for the user to locate the bookmarked data which improves efficiency, reduces time consumption, and reduces network trips which makes it cost-effective.
+It is a helpful approach if the user wants to organize data.

 When to Use Tags

 Let's suppose your cache contains the data of a large number of customers.
-Considering the fact that the data is present in a large number, every time the user wants a particular item, the whole cache will be searched for it.
-That is where tags help.
-The data can be tagged with various identifiers which can later be used to get the data associated with that tag.
+Because the data is present in a large number, every time the user wants a particular item, the whole cache will be searched for it.
+Using tags, the data can be tagged with various identifiers which can later be used to get the data associated with that tag.

 Flexibility for Fetching Data with Tags

-NCache provides three ways for fetching data based on the tags.
+NCache provides four ways of fetching data based on the tags.

 1. With ONLY One Tag